maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

   version = "=1.36.0"
 }
 ```
-3. Let's check to make sure this worked by running our first terraform command, `init`.
-This command downloads the integrations necessary to start provisioning for your project.
+3. Let's check to make sure this worked by running our first terraform command, [init](https://www.terraform.io/docs/commands/init.html).
+This command performs several initialization steps to prepare your directory for use.
 You should see something like the following:

 ```
 $ terraform init